 How do I keep Notion in sync with the rest of my tools?

-2sync syncs Notion two-way with the apps most teams run their day in: Google Calendar, Todoist, Google Tasks, Outlook Calendar, Gmail, Google Contacts, and Outlook Contacts.
+2sync syncs Notion two-way with the apps most teams run their day in: Google Calendar, Todoist, Google Tasks, Outlook Calendar, Google Contacts, and Outlook Contacts, and brings Gmail and Outlook Mail into Notion one-way.
 Field mapping, filters, and 2-5 minute sync intervals are built in.
-Calendar events, tasks, emails, and contacts flow into Notion automatically, and edits made in Notion flow back the other way.
+Calendar events, tasks, and contacts flow in both directions automatically; emails arrive in Notion as a reference archive.
 If you also use ClickUp, the practical setup is to embed the ClickUp List inside a Notion project page so both views are visible without duplicating data, while 2sync handles the calendar, task, email, and contact layers between Notion and your daily apps.